vietmap-company/vietmap-android-navigation-example/README.navigation.md

         }
     }

-    /// recenter the map to current location private fun recenter() {
+    /// recenter the map to current location in the route private fun recenter() {
         isOverviewing = false
         if (currentCenterPoint != null) {